ismail-frz/Data-Science-Portfolio/README.md

 This repository contains projects that are completed by myself for hobby purposes.
 The projects are written in Python (Jupyter Notebook) and R markdown.
 Click on the project titles to access the codes and writeups.
 Please do not clone my repository.

-Please do not hesitate to contact me [here](https://www.linkedin.com/in/ismail-frz/), if you are hiring a data scientist.
+Please do not hesitate to contact me either by email or [here](https://www.linkedin.com/in/ismail-frz/), if you are hiring a data scientist with a strong mathematical and statistical background.

 ## Projects